Main Page : About Me : Advice : Articles : Books : Curiosities : Paintings : Photographs : Source of Life : Video

 Fig.86

-I draw so much attention to it, because, if we compare the size of leaves and fruits on the photo of 2005 and on the picture of 2008, it may seem that fruits of 2005 are much bigger than those of 2008!
-But this not so!!!
-Everything is on the contrary!
-The matter is that fruits and leaves of Pau-lownia tomentosa–Imperialis of 2008 are bigger than those of 2005.
-They are just very young, but, nevertheless, the leaves are already enormous, while long time will be needed for the fruits, though already very big, to reach their maximal size.
+I draw so much attention to it, because, if we compare the size of leaves and fruits in the photo of 2005 and in the photo of 2008, it may seem that fruits of 2005 are much bigger than those of 2008!
+But this not so!
+Everything is to the contrary!
+The truth is that the fruits and leaves of Paulownia tomentosa–Imperialis of 2008 are bigger than those of 2005.
+They are just very young, but, nevertheless, the leaves are already enormous, and the fruits, though already very big, have not yet reached their maximal size.
 That is why we have an illusion that the fruits of 2008 are small.

-Someone can object and declare this explanation just a profuse talk.
-Well, I may say, especially for skeptics, that this is not profuse talks, but the objective facts.
-In order to make sure of this, it is enough to look at the next photos.
-The mature fruits of Paulownia tomentosa–Imperialis which grow in our park and beyond it are shown on the photo taken in 2005.
+Someone may object and declare this explanation just a lot of talk.
+Well, I may say, especially for sceptics, that this is not just talk, but objective facts.
+In order to be sure of this, it is enough to look at the next photos.
+The mature fruits of the Paulownias which grow in our park and those beyond it are shown on the photo taken in 2005.
 The size of our mature fruits was then 4.5-6 cm, which was three times bigger than that of the fruits beyond the area of action of the generator of life (Fig. 87).
-However, Paulownia’s fruits in 2008, still quite “green”, have already reached 5 cm (Fig. 88)!
-Today young fruits almost attained the maximal size of 2005 fruits, and we can only suppose what size they will have when ripen!
+However, our Paulownia’s fruits in 2008, still quite “green”, have already reached 5 cm (Fig. 88)!
+Today young fruits almost attained the maximal size of 2005 fruits, and we can only surmise how big they will be when being completely ripe!

-The cones of the monkey tree have also ripened for the last week (Fig. 89)!
-Araucaria araucana, or the monkey tree, has both female and male trees.
-Sure, that for a female tree to give mature cones, male tree should pollinate it.
-It is of interest that Araucaria araucana male tree not only produces male cones but also its needle-shaped leaves differ from those of a female tree IN COLOUR and FORM (Fig. 90)!
+The cones of the monkey puzzle tree have also ripened in the last week (Fig. 89)!
+Araucaria araucana has both female and male trees.
+It is necessary that a male tree should pollinate a female tree to give mature cones.
+It is of interest that an Araucaria araucana male tree not only produces male cones but also its needle-shaped leaves differ from those of a female tree in colour and form (Fig. 90)!

 Our Paulownia's fruits 3-4 times bigger than the normal ones